GISLab-ELTE/lidar-processor/INSTALL_UBUNTU.md

-# Tutorial: How to compile on Ubuntu
+# Guide: How to compile on Ubuntu

-This guide shows how to compile the *Online LiDAR Processor* on Ubuntu with GCC.
+This guide shows how to compile the *Online LiDAR Processor (OLP)* on Ubuntu with GCC.
-Tested on Ubuntu Xenial (16.04 LTS) and Bionic (18.04 LTS).
+Tested on Ubuntu Bionic (18.04 LTS).

 ## Install the dependencies